pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1869: Filtering Parquet Files and AWS

+Today I practice multiple ways to filter a DataFrame with PySpark and Python.
+I needed to do this because I need to remove from a DataFrame some not desired records, I learned how to filter using pyspark operations like `where` and `filter` using pyspark functions like `col`, `equal`, etc, also I create a temp view in Spark to apply the filter using SQL syntax, I discovered later that if you use `df.filter()`, you can pass the SQL query in string format as argument for the `filter` method.
+The pyspark flexibility to perform this operations is good but having multiples ways to do the same operation sometimes is a challenge because you are always looking for new ways to do their operations.

 ### Day 1868: JOIN left_anti in Spark and Airflow

 Today I learned how the **left anti** join works in SQL and Spark.
 I needed to clean some data within a Spark dataframe using